rctay/rctay.github.io/_posts/2021-04-05-typescript-problem-requiring-constructors-and-defaults.md

   }
 }
 ```
-Then users of our class have to provide the class in their constructor:
+Then users of our class can pass provide the class to be instantiated in their constructor:

 ```typescript
 export class MyBag extends Handbag<Leather> {